anteCedens/CI-MS3-cookbook/README.md

 The recipes' cards on the "Browse Recipes" page have buttons, in the form of either just icons, or buttons with text inside, that lead to the Edit Recipe form, page where the recipe's details are displayed, or they show a short preview of the recipe.

+Sidebar that become functional on smaller screen has a background image of a wooden spoon full of salt: again something simple and "homey", but also clearly professionally taken.
+The image is centered and vertically focused, which works well with the sidebar.

 #### **_Responsive Design_**

 The project basically takes on Materialize's responsive design structure, with practically no alterations.